INTO THE WOODS JR.

 Note: Monetary donations and volunteer services provided to the Theatre Department by students and/or their parents enhance the success of our shows and are greatly appreciated, but are not directly reflected in the casting decisions made.

 Oak Grove Lutheran School incorporates the theatre arts at all program levels.

 The Theatre Arts program is directed by Mr. Scott M Brusven.

 Scott M Brusven is life-long creative.
 For nearly the last decade, Scott worked for the Fargo-Moorhead Community Theatre and The Stage at Island Park, in touring theatre, education, marketing, and also served as Artistic Director from 2009-2014.
 He has directed, choreographed, designed, produced or acted in nearly 60 theatre projects since 2005.
 During his time at FMCT and The Stage he created K-8 summer education programs which engaged nearly 200 students in the arts each summer.

 Through his work he also developed partnerships with five local theatre companies to produce their work as a part of The Stage's season.
 In his spare time, Brusven works as the Executive Assistant to the Region Chair for the Kennedy Center American College Theatre Festival (KCACTF) in Region 5.
 For the last nine years, he helps coordinate and run logistics & hospitality for nearly 1500 (annual) participants from all across the upper Midwest, and also three times has coordinated the National KCACTF in Washington DC.
 Brusven also spent five summers as the Artistic Director of Summer Musicals for A Center for the Arts in Fergus Falls.
-Scott hold his degree in Theatre Arts from Concordia College in Moorhead MN and he currently serves as the Marketing and Events Director for Eco Chic Boutique.
+Scott hold his degree in Theatre Arts from Concordia College in Moorhead MN.